InnokentyDM/buttonsbot/README.md

 # buttonsbot
-Telegram bot that allows to scheduled conversations.
+Telegram bot that allows to create scheduled conversations.

 Admin panel on django.